2020 Serbian local elections: Srbobran

 Results of the election for the Municipal Assembly of Srbobran:

-Radivoj Debeljački of the Progressive Party was chosen as mayor after the election.
+Radivoje Debeljački of the Progressive Party was chosen as mayor after the election.

 Sremski Karlovci

 Results of the election for the Municipal Assembly of Sremski Karlovci:

 Aleksandar Stojkečić of the Progressive Party was chosen as mayor after the election; the Radical Party delegates boycotted the vote.

 Temerin

 Results of the election for the Municipal Assembly of Temerin:

 Mladen Zec of the Progressive Party was chosen as mayor after the election.

 Titel

 Results of the election for the Municipal Assembly of Titel:

 Incumbent mayor Dragan Božić of the Progressive Party was confirmed for another term in office after the election.

 Vrbas

 Results of the election for the Municipal Assembly of Vrbas:

 Predrag Rojević of the Progressive Party was chosen as mayor after the election.
+Milan Glušac, who had previously served two terms as mayor between 2016 and 2020, was chosen as deputy mayor.
 The government was supported by the Progressives, the Socialists, and the Radicals.

+Glašuc resigned as deputy mayor on 18 May 2021 and returned as a member of the municipal assembly on 30 June.

 Žabalj

 Results of the election for the Municipal Assembly of Žabalj:

 Incumbent mayor Čedomir Božić of the Progressive Party was confirmed for a new term in office after the election, with the support of nineteen delegates.
 (The other two delegates were not present.)
 He was succeeded by Uroš Radanović of the same party on 30 October 2020.